RoBOPPics/BB/_pages/app-man-connect.md

 ## Login

-Creating a login will allow you to create your own custom Patterns and Playlists, and add your own Stories into the Community feed.
+Creating a login will allow you to create your own custom Patterns, Playlists, Stories and Insights.

 ![Prelogin Image](../assets/images/LogInScreen_500.png){: width="300" .align-center }